GLaDOS-Michigan/Kondo/README.md

 ## Detailed Instructions

+This section involves reproducing the results published in the paper.
+Note that Kondo's capabilities has advanced since the original accepted manuscript, and as a result the Evaluation section in the camera-ready paper will be different from the original version.
+The instructions here present the expected results in the updated Evaluation, and how to reproduce them.

+The main addition to Kondo is that Kondo now automatically generates a draft of the final proof (box 5 in Figure 6).
+As such, the user is only responsible for completing the proof of the synchronous protocol (box 5 in Figure 6).

-Kondo is designed to relieve developer effort in verifying distributed systems.
+Kondo's goal is to relieve developer effort in verifying distributed systems.
 To evaluate this, we apply two metrics:

 1. The user should be responsible for writing fewer invariants
 2. The user should be responible for writing fewer lines of proof code

 The next two section detail how we obtain these numbers.

-Note that differs from paper, due to improvements.

 ### Verifying Claim 1

-**TODO** **Claim:** Users write fewer invariants
+**Claim:** Users write fewer invariants when using Kondo.

+To evaluate this claim, we compare the number of invariant clauses a user would have to manually derive and prove when using Kondo, compared to the baseline of not using Kondo.
+The table below presents the numbers.

 | protocol                   | without Kondo | with Kondo |
 |----------------------------|---------------|------------|